GrandmasterTash/OpenRec/README.md

 ### Flexible/Extendible

-OpenRec configuration utilizes the Lua scripting language to derive calculated fields and evaluate matching rules.
+OpenRec configuration utilizes the [Lua scripting](http://lua-users.org/wiki/TutorialDirectory) language to derive calculated fields and evaluate matching rules.
 Lua is a well documented and OpenRec provides some very handy helper functions which can also be leveraged (there is much more detail in the examples folder).

 ### Database Free

-The core components are entirely file-based requiring no other dependencies - although you can optionally configure Steward to provide Prometheus metrics.
+The core components are entirely file-based requiring no other dependencies - although you can optionally configure Steward to provide [Prometheus](https://prometheus.io/) metrics (via a [Pushgateway](https://github.com/prometheus/pushgateway)).
 From the outside world, there is an inbox where data is delivered and an outbox where unmatched data is returned (to be consumed by your own systems to allow clerks/operators to investigate and correct).

 It's just files.